Variable Compensation: A Comprehensive Guide

 1. Bonuses: These are additional payments given to employees for achieving specific goals.

-2. Commission: This is common in sales roles, where employees receive a percentage of the sales they make.
+2. Commission: This is common in sales roles, where employees receive a percentage of their sales.

 3. Profit Sharing: A portion of the company’s profits is distributed to employees.